UnifiedTSAI/Time-HD-Lib/README.md

 2. Prepare Data.
 Our code automatically downloads datasets from Hugging Face.
 Alternatively, you can manually download datasets by running: ```python download_dataset.py```.
 The summary of the supported high-dimensional time series datasets is shown in Table 2 above.
 Besides these, we also support datasets such as ECL, ETTh1, ETTh2, ETTm1, ETTm2, Weather, and Traffic.

 3. Train and evaluate model.
 We provide the hyperparameters config for all datasets and benchmarks under the folder `./configs/`.
-You can run the experiment results as the following examples:
+You can run the experiment as the following examples:

 ```
-accelerate launch run.py --model DLinear --data sirs --pred_len 96
+accelerate launch run.py --model UCast --data Wind --pred_len 168
 ```

 4. Develop your own model.